-Incubating Your Ideas with OmniFocus
+Incubating Your Ideas with OmniOutliner

 OmniOutliner can be very helpful if you have a great idea, but lack clarity on specific outcomes that you want to achieve and actions that will take you there.
 You can use OmniOutliner to capture and structure your ideas.
 As you go through this planning process you’ll likely find that your desired outcomes naturally emerge.
-Drawing on this clarify, OmniFocus projects and actions can be created to bring your great idea to fruition.
+Drawing on this clarity, OmniFocus projects and actions can be created to bring your great idea to fruition.

-For example, if you were preparing to lead a course, the OmniOutliner document may contain details of what you’re sharing and how much time you’ll be spending on each section.
+For example, if you were preparing to lead a course, an OmniOutliner document may contain details of what you’re sharing and how much time you’ll be spending on each section.
 An OmniFocus project along the lines of “Prepare to Lead Course” would prompt you to take whatever actions are needed to prepare to lead the course.
 This might include reviewing and updating your course outline, writing a summary of the course, and opening the course for registration.

 OmniOutliner is also a popular app for taking notes.
-As you take notes you can use OmniOutliner outlining prowess to logically group related items together.
+As you take notes, you can use OmniOutliner outlining prowess to logically group related items together.
 When you review these notes in the future you might further enhance the information you captured.
 For example, adding checkboxes to keep track of what you’ve reviewed.